entice-repository/wp3-image-synthesis/recipe-based/README.md

+This part of the repository is not maintained.
+Please use the repository at the following location: https://github.com/atisu/image-synthesis

 # ENTICE WP3 Recipe based Image Synthesis Service #

 This service allow the automated creation of VM images using pre-made descriptors (recipes).